rdeneau/formation-fsharp/en/fsharp-training-08-module.md

 ---

-# Import a module or a namespace
+# Use a module or a namespace

-💡 As in C♯ :

 1. Either qualify the elements individually to be imported
-2. Either import everything with `open`
+2. Or import everything with `open`
    - placed anywhere before the usage, at the top recommended
    - `open Name.Space` ≡ C♯ `using Name.Space`
    - `open My.Module` ≡ C♯ `using static My.Module`